OpenHPC-AI/openldap-docker-container-rocky9.6/README.md

 **Bonus:**

-# ldap host machine setup

-# LDAP Host Machine Setup (Single Server)
+# LDAP Host Machine Setup

 These steps required to configure the host machine to use the LDAP commands from host machine.
 ---